benninge/wearable_suit/README.md

 3. Music spectrum and strobe moving demo: Shows the music spectrum on the chest display and lights up moving body parts with a strobe.
 4. Moving and auto color fade demo: Fades the color of the whole Suit and lights up moving body parts.
 5. Pulse and smiley demo: Shows moving pulses on arms and legs and a smiley on the chest display.
 6. Play Simon says: An implementation of the game "Simon says".
-The suit displays body movements which the wearer has to reproduce.
+The suit displays body movements, which the wearer has to reproduce.

 ### Sensor board firmware